shehryarnaeem-careem/racing-car-kata/README.md

 4. **TelemetrySystem exercise**: write the unit tests for the TelemetryDiagnosticControls class.
 The responsibility of the TelemetryDiagnosticControls class is to establish a connection to the telemetry server (through the TelemetryClient), send a diagnostic request and successfully receive the response that contains the diagnostic info.
 The TelemetryClient class provided for the exercise fakes the behavior of the real TelemetryClient class, and can respond with either the diagnostic information or a random sequence.
 The real TelemetryClient class would connect and communicate with the telemetry server via tcp/ip.

 5. **Leaderboard exercise**: (note this exercise is still being developed) Write the unit tests for the Leaderboard class, including races with self driving cars.
-The Leaderboard calculates driver points and rankings based on results from a number of races.
+The Leaderboard calculates humanDriver points and rankings based on results from a number of races.

 ## TDD with Mock Objects: Design Principles and Emerging Properties